German business morale improves more than expected to 2-year high

-BERLIN (Reuters) - German business morale brightened more than expected to hit a two-year high in May as companies became more upbeat in the light of falling COVID-19 infections and cautious steps towards re-opening Europe’s largest economy, a survey showed on Tuesday.
+German business morale brightened more than expected to hit a two-year high in May as companies becamemore upbeat in the light of falling COVID-19 infections and cautious steps towards re-opening Europe's largest economy, a survey showed on Tuesday.

 The Ifo institute said its business climate index rose to 99.2 from a revised 96.6 in April.
 A Reuters poll of analysts had pointed to a smaller increase to 98.2.